niehgierb/installer-webmin-virtualmin-php/README.md

-Here's a draft for the GitHub repository README that explains the purpose of your script and provides a one-liner installation command for users.

----

 # ProvisionPro: Multi-Task Installation Script

 **ProvisionPro** is a comprehensive, interactive Bash script designed to streamline the setup and provisioning of essential tools and software on a new machine.
 It ensures quick and error-free installations, saving you valuable time.